Sunday, May 19, 2024

 So goes Sleepwalkers, the film that dares to combine explicit incest and sexual assault with cute cats and campy one-liners.
 I think it somehow works, not really in bringing together unlike things to create a brand new wonderful flavor, but rather just careening from scene to scene of omg wtf like is this for real.

 Madchen Amick performs an uncomfortably long dance solo with a floor sweeper in a movie theater lobby.
 Alice Krige stabs a cop with a corncob and then tells grain-impaled corpse to eat its vegetables.
-Wayne Knight (Newman from Seinfeld) plays an aggressive pedophile creative writing teacher.
+Wayne Knight (Newman from Seinfeld) Glenn Shadix plays an aggressive pedophile creative writing teacher.
 Ron Perlman is in it.
 So is Mark Hamill for some reason.
 The shapeshifters can not only shapeshift but become invisible and also have a car that can turn invisible, and their only weakness is cats.

 Cats.
 I really just want to talk about the cats.